PLMUN-CITCS/2025-ADVDBMS-WK02S01E01/README.md

 **Exercise # 01 - Guided Coding Exercise: Database Creation and Management**

    **Objective:**
-   Learn to create, use, and optionally drop a database using SQL.
+   Learn to create, use, and drop a database using SQL.
 This exercise will introduce basic SQL commands and file management practices for database development.

    **Folder Structure:**
    ```txt